 TPA shared the latest findings and progress of the 2022 Master Plan Update in meetings with stakeholders and the public on Tuesday, July 25, 2023, featuring presentations from HCAA staff and Airport MPU consultants Ricondo & Associates.
 Time was allotted to answer questions from the audience.

-To view the PowerPoint presentation from the Nov.
-16, 2022 General Public Meeting, click here.
+To view the PowerPoint presentation from the MPU Public Meeting on July 25, 2023, click here.